Akaflieg-Freiburg/enroute/src/README.md

 - An instance of the class GlobalSettings, under the name "globalSettings".
 This simple wrapper around QSetting allows QML retrieve and store settings.

+- An instance of the class Library, under the name "library".
+This class helps to maintain a library of flight routes.

 - Instances of the classes Aircraft, FlightRoute and Wind, under the name "aircraft", "flightRoute" and "wind".
 These classes are used for route and wind computation.